luismcsoul/the-sustainable-republic/README.md

 1. The countries as we know them today are products of enciclopedic projects guided by the "[Age of Enlightenment](https://en.wikipedia.org/wiki/Age_of_Enlightenment)" but controlled from the beginning by the sponsoring 'affluents' and corporations (nowadays).

-2. Corporations were created to eliminate legal accountability of individuals, while maximaxing profits in detriment of exploited landscapes, humans and animals.
+2. It would be necessary to reformulate the legislation around corporations in a way that increases legal accountability of individuals, while regulating profits taken in detriment of exploited landscapes, humans and animals.

 3. With the '[Information Revolution](https://en.wikipedia.org/wiki/Information_revolution)' the world has accelerated this model: absolutely all sorts of medical, intelectual, productivity variables correlated to environmental, cultural and dietary factors are being used to amplify generational privileges of [ultra high-net-worth individuals](https://en.wikipedia.org/wiki/Ultra_high-net-worth_individual).

-4. Current mega tech algorithms are based on maximazing the time the users are kept entertained in order to sell as much as possible advertising.
+4. Current mega tech algorithms are based on maximazing the time the users are kept entertained in order to sell advertising, as much as possible.
 This advertisement comes from consumer oriented corporations avoiding environmental and health charges.
 Both mega tech and consumer oriented corporations sponsor campaigns of corrupt politicians in order to secure laws that perpetuate and amplify their faulty practices.

 5. We are living a dystopian control system based on algorithms.